collabnix/kubelabs/Keda101/keda-prometheus.md

 sum(rate(request_total{app="nginx",job="linkerd-proxy"}[3m])) by (app)
 ```

 Let's break down this query.
 First, we use `request_total`, which is the total sum of all requests the nginx pod receives.
+This is a number that keeps increasing forever.
+Every request that comes into your pod gets appended to this count.
+So if you have 100 requests coming in this hour and another 100 in the next, if you were to check this metric in the next hour, it would show 200.
+This metric has specifications such as `app` and `job` which are supposed to filter down the number of requests so that you only count the requests in the pods you want.
+Next to that is `rate` which is essentially used to calculate the difference in the metric (rate of change).
+This rate shows how the number of requests varies in the specific period (3 minutes).